Timendus/vera/README.md

 Also, we have two versions of the generated documentation website, that can be seen in the [docs directory](Generation%203/docs).
 The latest version can also be [browsed through online](http://www.timfranssen.nl/vera/asmdoc/).
-The screenshot above shows several "tests" that had been implemented.
+The screenshot above shows several "tests" that had been implemented, but there was also a pretty serious effort under way of writing a suite of automated tests.
 How very rigorous of young me 😄

 The actual Vera source is a different story though.
 The code was hosted in an SVN repository that was on my private server.
 Somehow I can't find the code on